 Valhalla started over 40 years ago as a place for graduate students to hang out, relax and socialize after a long day of school/work.
 They are staffed by graduate students and alumni volunteers.
 Four decades later, not much has changed.
-Visit their website at http://valhalla.rice.edu/ been created and are offered in an effort to increase knowledge about and provide opportunities for the development of healthy behavior patterns.
-Visit their website at http://recreation.rice.edu/.
+Visit their website at https://valhalla.rice.edu/.